SylixTeam/MySql/index.md

 ----- | --------- | ---------------
 1 | Attach lib | require_once lib
-2 | Start connection | create handler and connect to database 3 | Create Database | Create new database
+2 | Start connection | create handler and connect to database 3 | Create Database | create new database
-4 | Create Table | Create new table in a database
+4 | Create Table | create new table in a database
 5 | Insert data | insert new data in database
 6 | Update data | update previously registered data
 7 | Get data | get data from some column of a row in a table